ch007m/kcp/README.md

 - Access the application deployed on the physical cluster (e.g: kubectl proxy)
 - Move the workspace one level up (e.g `root`) and verify that no deployments exist as workspaces are isolated

-In order to point to the kcp cluster, we will use the configuration generated during the kcp installation:
+Make sure to use kubeconfig for your local KCP, for this use the configuration generated during the installation:

 ```bash
 export KUBECONFIG=$TMP/.kcp/admin.kubeconfig
 ```